seia-soto/checkadb/readme.md

 ## Testing

-`chkfilt` is intended to be self-containable.
+`checkadb` is intended to be self-containable.

 ### Manual testing